CERES-RUB/academic-skills/06_Word_Processing.md

     -   Different settings may result in different page breaks than the author intended.

     -   The fonts used must be available on the recipient's computer to obtain the same display.
-This is not always the case, especially with foreign language characters (Hebrew, Arabic, etc.).
+This is not always the case, especially with non-latin language characters (Hebrew, Arabic, etc.).

     -   The recommended file format is currently the "docx" format of Microsoft Word.
 Due to its wide distribution, it can also be read by other word processors, such as LibreOffice.
 The ODT file format is also possible as an exchange format.
 It is already used as a standard format by LibreOffice and is also supported by Microsoft Word.
 The older "doc" format of Microsoft Word is outdated and vulnerable to potential security issues.
 It should no longer be used.
 In case of doubt, ask the recipient which format they prefer.

+    - Do not use formats that are specific to a certain application or operating system, like Apple's "Pages" format.